Ximenez Fatio House Wedding Photo Guide

 Venue Timing Notes

-- Historic museum setting—coordinate access with venue
+- Historic museum setting—coordinate access and event policies with the venue

 Get a Timeline Built for Your Day

-Tell us your wedding date, ceremony time preferences, and what moments matter most.
-We'll send you a custom timeline that accounts for sunset, this venue's best light, and your priorities.
+Tell us your wedding date, ceremony time, and what moments matter most.
+We'll build a custom timeline around sunset, this venue's best light, and your priorities.

 Request Your Custom TimelinePhotography Tips

-Based on our experience at this intimate heritage location:
+For getting the best photos at this intimate heritage location:

 Embrace Intimacy